 Note: An over the counter medication is a medication that can be purchased without a doctor's prescription.
 Examples of such medications are Zyrtec, Tylenol, or Benadryl.

-Parent/Guardian Authorization

-I hereby request and give my permission for a designated member of the school staff to assist my child

-in taking the over the counter (C OTC) medication

-(Name of OTC medication)

-Please list any and all other prescriptions and/or over the counter medications and/or takes daily: supplements that your child

-Please list all medical conditions that your child's doctor has diagnosed him/her with:

-Parent/Guardian Authorization

-I hereby give my permission to have the school nurse or designated staff member admedication and/or the principal or his/her designee assist the student with the taking of
+Parent/Guardian Authorization hereby request and give my permission for a designated member of the school staff to assist my child in taking the over the counter (OTC) medication (Name of OTC medication) Please list any and all other prescriptions and/or over the counter medications and/or supplements that your child takes daily: Please list all medical conditions that your child's doctor has diagnosed him/her with: Parent/Guardian Authorization I hereby give my permission to have the school nurse or designated staff member administer the above listed medication and/or the principal or his/her designee assist the student with the taking of his/her medication.
+Parent/Guardian Name Parent/Guardian Signature Phone Date

-Parent/Guardian Name

-Parent/Guardian Signature

-Phone Date